-Training and development (RM)
+Training and development (rehabilitation medicine)

 This page provides useful information on the training and development for this specialty and also has tips for people at all stages of their training including medical school.